1. Purpose of policy

 (h) delivering innovative, high-quality research with real impact.

-1.3 USC acknowledges that it is accountable to the community for its research and commercialisation activities, and has a general responsibility to ensure that these activities have a positive impact on the community.
+1.3 The University acknowledges that it is accountable to the community for its research and commercialisation activities, and has a general responsibility to ensure that these activities have a positive impact on the community.

-1.4 Appropriate management of USC’s intellectual property by a strong intellectual property protection regime facilitates the best delivery of these benefits to USC, its staff and students, and to the wider community.
-This policy and the associated procedures are intended to address the ownership and management of intellectual property arising in connection with the conduct of USC’s activities.
+1.4 Appropriate management of the University’s intellectual property by a strong intellectual property protection regime facilitates the best delivery of these benefits to the University, its staff and students, and to the wider community.
+This policy and the associated procedures are intended to address the ownership and management of intellectual property arising in connection with the conduct of the University’s activities.

 2. Policy scope and application